Chart Color Schemes

 Sheffield - Railton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.8%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 42.2% of residents aged 15+ holding such qualifications - advanced diplomas (10.0%) and certificates (32.2%).
+Bachelor degrees are the most common at 10.8%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.9%).
+Vocational credentials are prominent, with 42.2% of residents aged 15+ holding such qualifications – advanced diplomas at 10.0% and certificates at 32.2%.

-Educational participation is high at 26.0%, including 10.3% in primary education, 7.7% in secondary education, and 2.4% pursuing tertiary education.
-Schools serving the area include Sheffield School and Wilmot Primary School, with a total of 407 students.
-The educational mix includes one primary school and one K-12 school.
+Educational participation is high, with 26.0% of residents currently enrolled in formal education.
+This includes 10.3% in primary, 7.7% in secondary, and 2.4% in tertiary education.
+The area has educational provisions such as Sheffield School and Wilmot Primary School, serving a total of 407 students.
+Educational conditions vary across the area, with a mix of 1 primary and 1 K-12 school.
 Local school capacity is limited at 5.9 places per 100 residents compared to the regional average of 14.1, leading many families to travel for schooling.

 Frequently Asked Questions - Education